pragtical/pragtical.github.io/docs/user-guide/configuration.md

 to the right.
 The changes will be reflected automatically on the preview window.
 Press "Save" to add the font or "Cancel" to go back.

+To edit an existing font, double-click its entry in the list.
+The "Ligatures" checkbox enables shaping for fonts that support it.
+The size and font options in this dialog apply to all fonts in the list.

 If you have more than one fonts set up, you can change the fallback order by pressing the "‹" and "›" buttons.